fallen-icarus/cardano-options/README.md

 The option writer creates an address whose payment credential is that of the Cardano-Options script, and a unique staking credential (key or script).
 This address will contain UTxOs with assets that cover contracts, as well as UTxOs with proposed contract terms (in the form of datums).
 Contracts of varying asset-pairs can all be written from this one address.
 Beacon Tokens with policyIDs unique to each asset-pair are minted in each UTxO, and are used to differentiate asset-pairs during querying.
 Owner related actions are "overloaded" to the staking credential, and the writer maintains full delegation control over all assets in the address.
 This includes "Active"/Open contracts - these are locked in the address, but their stake is still under control of the writer.

 #### Option Writer's Payment Address
-The Option writer must specify a regular pubkey address where they will receive premium payments, and full payment if/when the option is exercised.
-This feature allows the writer to be paid directly, rather than being paid to the options address only to withdraw it to their personal address later.
+The Option writer must specify a regular pubkey address where they will payments.
+Premiums are when the option is bought, and full payment if/when the option is exercised.
 Script addresses cannot be used for this because Plutus currently requires that UTxOs in Plutus-guarded script addresses have attached datums.
 If a UTxO with the wrong (or no) datum ends up in a Plutus-guarded address, it will be locked forever.
 The contract exerciser cannot be trusted to output payments with proper datums, and enforcing this via Plutus is too resource-intensive.
 Therefore, writer's payment addresses are for now limited to simple key-based addresses.

 #### Beacon Tokens
 Cardano-Options uses 5 types of Beacon Tokens.
 All 5 have the same policy ID (unique for every asset pair), but different Token Names.
 The two Contract ID tokens have identical Token Names (unique for every contract).
 In addition to enforcing proper behavior, all of these tokens serve as Beacons: